-- Develop relationships with families who are identified/referred through the clinical department, most of whom are experiencing poverty and trauma.
+- Develop relationships with families who are identified/referred through the clinical department.

 - Collaborate with clients to develop service plans, with outcomes varying dependent on client needs and goals.

 - Provide therapeutic sessions, referrals, and other case management tasks as needed.
-Frequency of meeting and duration of therapeutic relationship will vary on a case-by-case basis.
+The frequency of meeting and duration of therapeutic relationship will vary on a case-by-case basis.